 HIV can’t survive for long in the environment.
 When fluid leaves the body and is exposed to air, it begins to dry up.
 As drying occurs, the virus becomes damaged and can become inactive.
 Once inactive, HIV is “dead” and no longer infectious.

 Some research show that, even at levels much higher than usually found in the bodily fluids and blood of people with HIV, 90 to 99 percent of the virus is

 So, can you get HIV from a surface, such as a toilet seat?
 In short, no. The amount of active virus that would be able to transmit an infection in this scenario is negligible.
 A case of transmission from a surface (such as a toilet seat) has never been reported.

 There’s nothing special about semen (or vaginal fluids, rectal fluids, or breast milk) that protects HIV so it can survive longer outside the body.
 As soon as any of the fluids that contain HIV leave the body and are exposed to air, the fluid dries up and inactivation of the virus starts.

 HIV in blood from something like a cut or nosebleed can be active for several days, even in dried blood.
 The amount of virus is small, though, and unable to easily transmit infection.

-Extension of the survival time of HIV in fluid outside of the body can occur when a small amount is left in a syringe used to inject drugs.
+HIV survival time in fluid outside of the body can increase when a small amount is left in a syringe.
 After an injection in someone with high levels of HIV, enough blood stays in the syringe to transmit the virus.
 Since it’s inside a syringe, the blood isn’t as exposed to air as it is on other surfaces.

-In fact, except for sharing needles and syringes, there has never been a documented case of a person getting HIV from casual contact with infected fluid on a surface in the environment.
+In fact, except for sharing needles and syringes, there’s never been a documented case of a person contracting HIV from casual contact with infected fluid on a surface in the environment.